Glencore to consider changing Xstrata pay package

-LONDON Glencore, battling to save its $30 billion (19 billion pounds) offer for miner Xstrata, said on Wednesday it would consider changing the management incentive arrangements that have angered investors.
+LONDON Glencore (GLEN.L), battling to save its $30 billion offer for miner Xstrata XTA.L, said on Wednesday it would consider changing the management incentive arrangements that have angered investors.

 Glencore said it would consider a proposal from the board of Xstrata in relation to certain amendments to the management incentive arrangements that were proposed as part of the deal.